tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 						# Without it the user must specify its own viewport at the beginning of DrawGL() (if it's different from full screen),
 						# and the openGL state is not fully restored, but it's just set to some "commonly used" values.

 IMIMPL_USE_FONT_TEXTURE_LINEAR_FILTERING	# By default the font texture now uses GL_NEAREST filtering (so that scaled text looks better using the embedded imgui font).
-This definition sets it to GL_LINEAR, that might be better with custom fonts.
+						# This definition sets it to GL_LINEAR, that might be better with custom fonts.
+						# That's why this definition is important, but often forgotten.

 IMIMPL_USE_ALPHA_SHARPENER_SHADER		# shader uses a different fragment shader that improves the quality of zoomed fonts a bit.
 It forces GL_LINEAR filtering too (unless IMIMPL_USE_FONT_TEXTURE_NEAREST_FILTERING is defined by the user, and it shouldn't).
 IMIMPL_USE_SDF_SHADER				# shader uses a more complex (= slower) fragment shader, that improves the quality of zoomed fonts a bit.
 It forces GL_LINEAR filtering too (unless IMIMPL_USE_FONT_TEXTURE_NEAREST_FILTERING is defined by the user, and it shouldn't).
+						# Warning: ARTIFACTS will appear when displaying any user ImTextureID fragment with ALPHA inside the range (0,255) (edges excluded).
+						# This also affects all the images displayed in the imguiimageeditor addon, when their ALPHA is not 0 or 255.
+						# (This happens because we use a single shader to display everything).

 IMIMPL_BUILD_SDF				# builds Signed Distance Fonts for ImGui.
 To display them correctly:
 						# -> use an OpenGL binding with shader support (don't define IMIMPL_SHADER_NONE)